leongjinghao/Posture-Analysis-Application/README.md

   <img width="640" height="360" src="https://github.com/leongjinghao/Posture-Analysis-Application/blob/main/wiki_media/Person_Detection.gif">
 </p>

+YOLO is the open-source library used for person detection.
+After experimenting with many variants of the models available, the YOLOv4-Tiny model was selected.
+The rationale behind using this model is mainly because it has the fastest processing speed (by approximately 2-3 times), as compared to all the other variants available.
+In addition, it has a high detection rate which is on par with the non-Tiny variants.
+The downside of this model is that the bounding boxes detected are less consistent, as they can expand and contract by a small distance.
+Other non-Tiny variants have a more consistent bounding box size.
+Though this is not the main concern in this project as long as it has a high detection rate.

 #### Detect Posture of Person

 <p align="center">
   <img width="640" height="360" src="https://github.com/leongjinghao/Posture-Analysis-Application/blob/main/wiki_media/Posture_Detection.gif">
 </p>

+MediaPipe is the open-source library used for posture detection.
+For the posture detection process, multiple MediaPipe pose estimator objects will be initialised first.
+The cropped bounding boxes of persons retrieved from the person detection process will be used as the input for the mediaPipe pose estimator objects.
+It then outputs a list of landmarks (33 landmarks in total) of the input person's cropped bounding box, each with the x, y, and z coordinates.
+In this project, we will only be using the x and y coordinates for each of the landmarks.

 ### Person Detection in Danger Zone